 The average length of stay at our inpatient healing center is between five and seven days.
 However, some patients require less time at SABHH, while some patients need more time at the hospital for myriad reasons.

 Upon arrival at SABHH, you will be greeted by a receptionist who will ask you to fill out a registration form.
 Be prepared with the following:

-The Registration process is quick, but waiting to be seen by the therapist for your no-cost intake assessment may take hours.
-Please make arrangements before coming to the hospital (pets, alerting loved ones, eat a meal, etc.).
+- The Registration process is quick, but waiting to be seen by the therapist for your no-cost intake assessment may take up to a few hours.
+Please make arrangements before coming to the hospital (pets, alerting loved ones, eating a meal, etc.).

-- With you there to observe, the Mental Health Technician will document all of your belongings and make sure they are safely and securely stored.
+- A mental health technician will also be there to document all of your belongings and make sure they are safely and securely stored.

 - In a quiet and comfortable consultation room, you will meet one-on-one with a licensed therapist for what is called the Intake Assessment.
 Your therapist will ask questions to learn as much information about you and relevant details about the behavioral health challenges you are facing.

 - Which program is best fit for your specific needs and goals

 - Begin the outline of a treatment plan

 - Once finished with your therapist, a board-certified psychiatrist will meet with you for a psychiatric evaluation to best understand your needs and make a final determination regarding which program you will be accepted to, if appropriate.

 We strongly believe your goals are best met through collaboration and support from a diverse team.
 Our team consists of board-certified psychiatrists who treat adult, children and adolescent, addiction, women, and geriatric populations.
 We have licensed counselors and therapists, registered nurses and mental health technicians, social workers and dieticians, and many other highly trained team members with decades of experience.